Periodic Subject Review

 The PSR process also ensures that all programmes and modules are aligned with the University’s Strategic Plan and Changemaker Plus and that all external requirements are met particularly in relation to Quality Assurance Agency (QAA) Subject Benchmark Statements and the Framework for Higher Education Qualifications (FHEQ).

 The PSR process is maintained by the Quality Unit which ensures that it is proportionate to the scope of the provision being considered.
-The Quality Unit can provide guidance in relation to whether a PSR needs to be aligned with forthcoming PSRB re-accreditations and/or how any EWO partners/delivery organisations will be involved.
+The Quality Unit can provide guidance in relation to whether a PSR needs to be aligned with forthcoming PSRB re-accreditations and/or how any collaborative partners may be involved.

 The key document for the PSR is the Self-Evaluation Document (SED) which needs to be critically evaluative, strategic in nature and explicitly highlight examples of innovation, enhancement and good practice.